gusano/sc_work/color-theme/README.md

 #### Color-theme-bluish

-To use this color-theme, you need the `emacs-goodies-el' package installed.
+To use this color-theme, you need the `emacs-goodies-el` package installed.
-Copy `color-theme-bluish.el' in your ~/.emacs.d folder and add the following lines to your ~/.emacs config file:
+Copy `color-theme-bluish.el` in your `~/.emacs.d` folder and add the following lines to your `~/.emacs` config file:

     (require 'color-theme)
     (color-theme-initialize)